fishcus/KAP-manual/en/config/pushdown/pushdown_impala.en.md

 #### Install Hive JDBC

-Put all the downloaded jar package into `$KAP_HOME/ext`, so that KAP can be loaded at startup JDBC Driver
+Put all the downloaded jar package into `$KAP_HOME/ext`, so that Kyligence Enterprise can be loaded at startup JDBC Driver

 #### Modify kylin.properties